netologist/komandante/README.md

 # komandante

+## Work In Progress

-komandante is CQRS / ES library
+Komandante is CQRS / ES toolkit